Food of Milan: Top 10 Dishes You Must Eat in Milan

 3. What is the best time to visit Milan for food lovers?

-Anytime is a great time to visit Milan for food lovers!
+Anytime is a great time to visit Milan for foodies!
 However, if you want to experience the festive spirit of the end-of-year holiday season and indulge in seasonal specialties like Panettone, visiting during Christmastime is highly recommended.

 4. Are there any food markets worth visiting in Milan?